Miami Fishing Charters

 Miami is one of the best places in the world for Sailfish.
 You can catch these fun and feisty fish all year long and sometimes right offshore in the reefs and Government Cut.

 Biscayne Bay is an excellent place for you to go for a fun and a relaxing day fishing for Redfish and Seatrout or an action-filled day searching for Bonefish, Tarpon, Permit, and Snook.
-The inshore fishing of Miami maybe some of the best around because it is one of the most diverse coastal fisheries in the country.
+The inshore fishing maybe some of the best around because it is one of the most diverse coastal fisheries in the country.
 When fishing, you should be prepared for anything.

 - Plenty of water